 While many holiday-makers will jet-off to Goa for a holiday of relaxation and indulgence, there are some visitors to the state who like to explore, discover and add multiple experiences to their itinerary.
 One of the best add-ons in our programme can be found in the shape of Kerala, a beautiful state located to the south of Goa, easily accessible by internal flight.

-One question that is likely to come to mind when booking a holiday with us and considering the combination of Goa and Kerala, is how exactly these states differ and what kind of experiences you will obtain from each state, as well as whether Goa or Kerala is more for you?
-To help you answer these questions and assure you that a Kerala tour add-on is perfect for you, here is our Goa vs Kerala guide.
+One question that is likely to come to mind when booking a holiday with us and considering the combination of Goa and Kerala, is how exactly these states differ and what kind of experiences you will obtain from each, as well as whether Goa or Kerala is more for you?
+To help you answer these questions, here's our Goa vs Kerala guide.

 Goa vs Kerala